hgourvest/superobject/README.md

 # SuperObject

-What is new in this repository?
-New is the FPC Windows/Linux compatibility.
-FPC Version 3.1.1 is used.
+This version is compitible with Delphi and FPC complilers.
+Also it has Windows/Linux compatibility.
+Tested with FPC Version 3.0.4, 3.1.1 and last 3.3.1.

 ## What is JSON ?